 - the vehicle is only being driven by the trader, employee, prospective buyer or agent.

-You will need to fill in and submit an R3 application for traders plate to the MVR including all of the below:
+You will need to fill in the R3 application for trader's plate form and submit to the MVR including all of the below:

 - your business name